 Pastry is such a magical treat when it comes to Filipino desserts.
 All the magnificent sweets below are sure to blow your mind!
 Wait no more and dig into details right now!

-This is a sweet bread inspired by Spanish original pastries.
+This is a classic sweet bread recipe inspired by Spanish original pastries.
 This wonderful treat is made of brioche dough first, then rolled with butter and sugar.
 To enhance the flavor, people top Ensaymaya with a magnificent layer of buttercream and grated cheese (Queso de Bola).

 The delicate sweetness of the dough complements so well the rich, fatty taste of the butter, cream, and cheese.
 All the marvelous ingredients combined together create a super soft, moist, and cheesy texture to the bread.